feather-design-system/feather-design-system/docs/Components/Grid/README.md

 ### Columns

-Columns are only allow inside rows.
+Columns are only allowed inside rows.
 They are used to specify the width of the content you want to render.
 For details on how to define columns see [Grid Breakpoints](#grid-breakpoints) and [Generic Columns](#generic-columns).

 ```html
 <div class="feather-row">